liveahero-wiki/liveahero-wiki.github.io/_charas/akashi.md

 {% include sidekick-infobox.html stockId=10011 BIO_S01=BIO_S01 %}

 {% include voice-table.html resourceName="akashi"
+s_gachaResult = "I'm Akashi, a college baseball player.
+I don’t exactly look like a hero, but it’s a part-time job.
+Looking forward to working with you!" salesStart = "Well then, I'm going"
 APPRECIATION = "Hmm?
 You look pretty tired<br>let's go eat something then!<br>Eat and sleep, that's the best way to recover."
 DAILY = "Yo, I just got back from club activities but I will work hard today.<br>so,what is today's job?"
 HERO = "Zap the Justice is really amazing<br>That's what a real hero is…huh<br>I-It's not like I admire him!?"